suixinsuo/olympus-protocol/docs/GettingStarted.md

 ## After this tutorial

-- You can find all tutorial files as part of the repository, with the name of OlympusTutorial Fund.
+- You can find all the files of this tutorial as part of the repository, with the name of OlympusTutorialFund.

 - You can continue reading the ABI documentation.

 - You can try to add new features to your fund:
-  a) Select how much a user withdraw.
+  a) Select how much a user wants to withdraw.
-  b) Implement whitelist component to allow only concrete users to invest.
+  b) Implement the whitelist component to allow only certain users to invest.
-  c) Add new features to OlympusBasicIndex
+  c) Add new features to the OlympusBasicIndex.
-  d) Take a look to our complete and real derivatives implementations.
+  d) Take a look at our complete and real derivative implementations.